j-kroll/doc-tSNE-vis/README.md

-# Document t-SNE cluster visualization
+# Sentence embeddings t-SNE cluster visualization

-## Instructions
+## Installation

 ### (Optional) Create and activate a new virtual environment